CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 sudo unzip Labsetup.zip
 ```

-Enter theLabsetup folder, and use thedocker-compose.ymlfile to set up the lab environment.
-Detailed explanation of the content in this file and all the involvedDockerfilecan be found from the user manual, which is linked
+Enter the Labsetup folder, and use the docker-compose.yml file to set up the lab environment.
+Detailed explanation of the content in this file and all the involved Dockerfile can be found from the user manual, which is linked

 ```